 Today, St. James's Palace remains a busy working palace.
 The State Apartments are sometimes used for entertaining during in-coming State Visits, as well as for other ceremonial and formal occasions.
 They host receptions for charities with which members of the Royal Family are involved, numbering approximately 100 in a year.

 The offices of Royal Collection Trust, the Marshal of the Diplomatic Corps, the Central Chancery of the Orders of Knighthood, the Chapel Royal, the Gentlemen at Arms, the Yeomen of the Guard and the Queen's Watermen are all located at St. James's Palace.

 St. James's Palace retains an important ceremonial function.
 The Accession Council meets in St. James's Palace following the death of a monarch and, later, the accession of a new Sovereign is proclaimed by Garter King of Arms from the Proclamation Gallery overlooking Friary Court.
-Family occassions have also been held at St James's Palace over the years, most recently the christening of Prince George in 2013.
+Family occassions have also been held at St James's Palace over the years, most recently the christening of Prince Louis in 2018.

 The St. James's Detachment of The Queen's Guard mounts daily guard in Friary Court

 History of St James's Palace

 Built largely between 1531 and 1536 by Henry VIII, much of the original red-brick building erected by Henry VIII still survives today, including the Chapel Royal, the gatehouse, some turrets and two surviving Tudor rooms in the State apartments.